-steadily during the 1990s, rising to the \$20 million level by 2000.
+As the normalization process has proceeded, the U.S. has eliminated most of the Cold War-era restrictions on aid to Vietnam.
+U.S. assistance has increased markedly from the approximately \$1 million that was provided when assistance was resumed in 1991.
+Annual aid levels increased steadily during the 1990s, rising to the \$20 million level by 2000.
 The George W. Bush Administration raised bilateral assistance by an order or magnitude-aid surpassed \$100 million by the late 2000s-and made Vietnam one of the largest recipients of U.S. aid in East Asia.
 U.S. assistance to Vietnam in FY2011 was over \$140 million.
-For FY2012, the Obama Administration expects to spend over \$100 million on aid programs in Vietnam.
+For FY2013, the Obama Administration expects to spend over \$100 million on aid programs in Vietnam.
 Most of the decline comes from reduced spending on programs to combat HIV/AIDS and to promote market-oriented reforms.
-As discussed below, if Vietnam continues to receive poor performance ratings in the U.S. Department of State's annual Trafficking in Persons Report (TIP Report), selected nonhumanitarian and nontrade-related aid provided by the U.S. government to Vietnam may be in jeopardy.
+In recent years, some Members of Congress have attempted to link increases in non-humanitarian aid to progress in Vietnam's human rights record (see the "Human Rights Issues" section).

 The U.S. bilateral aid program is dominated by health-related assistance.
-In particular, spending on HIV/AIDS treatment and prevention in Vietnam has risen since President Bush designated Vietnam as a "focus country" eligible to receive increased funding to combat HIV/AIDS in June 2004 under the President's Emergency Plan for AIDS Relief (PEPFAR).
-Some Vietnamese, as well as some Western aid providers, have questioned the wisdom of allocating these sums of money for Vietnam, which does not appear to have a severe HIV/AIDS problem.
+In particular, spending on HIV/AIDS treatment and prevention in Vietnam has risen since President Bush designated Vietnam as a "focus country" eligible to receive increased funding to combat HIV/AIDS in June 2004 under the President's Emergency Plan for AIDS Relief (PEPFAR).32 Some Vietnamese, as well as some Western aid providers, have questioned the wisdom of allocating these sums of money for Vietnam, which does not appear to have a severe HIV/AIDS problem.
 Other sizeable U.S. assistance items include programs assisting Vietnam's economic reform efforts and governance, programs to combat trafficking in persons, and de-mining programs.
 Cumulatively, the 110th, 111th, and 112th Congresses have appropriated over \$60 million for cleaning up dioxin storage sites as of April 2010 (see the "Agent Orange" section).
-In recent years, some Members of Congress have attempted to link increases in non-humanitarian aid to progress in Vietnam's human rights record (see the "Human Rights Issues" section).